udippant/base-drafts/draft-ietf-quic-transport.md

 The first bidirectional stream opened by the client is stream 0.

-A QUIC endpoint MUST NOT reuse a Stream ID.
+A QWIK endpoint MUST NOT reuse a Stream ID.
 Streams of each type are created in numeric order.
 Streams that are used out of order result in opening all lower-numbered streams of the same type in the same direction.

 ## Stream Concurrency {#stream-concurrency}

-QUIC allows for an arbitrary number of streams to operate concurrently.
+QWIK allows for an arbitrary number of streams to operate concurrently.
 An endpoint limits the number of concurrently active incoming streams by limiting the maximum stream ID (see {{stream-limit-increment}}).